GMOD/jbrowse-components/website/docs/tutorials/no_build_plugin_tutorial.md

 can be useful for adding
 [extra jexl config callbacks for making extra config callbacks or similar modifications](/docs/config_guides/customizing_feature_colors/).

-## Writing a no-build plugin
+## Writing a UMD "no-build" plugin

-### Adding a callback function which you can use in your config
+### Example use case: Adding a jexl callback function which you can use in your config

 A common method for a no-build plugin might be making a custom function that you can use to simplify `jexl` callbacks in your config.
 We will create a file